amankumar100/How-to-use/How to use Github Desktop.md

-# What is Github Desktop?
+# What is a Github Desktop?

 Github desktop is an application designed and maintained by Github for users to contribute in a very easy and friendly way.
 ## Advantages :